-RULE: Before writing the system description file (that is, pxisys.ini), a Resource Manager SHALL lock the system configuration file (that is, configuration.ini) for exclusive access and validate that it is still the active resource manager.
+RULE: Before writing the system description file (that is, pxisys.ini), a Resource Manager SHALL lock the system configuration file (that is, configuration.ini) for exclusive write access as described in Chapter 3, and validate that it is still the active resource manager.

-RULE: A Resource Manager SHALL continue to hold the lock on the system configuration file (that is, configuration.ini) until it has either finished writing to the system description file (that is, pxisys.ini) or aborted its intended write to the system description file (that is, pxisys.ini).
+RULE: A Resource Manager SHALL continue to hold the exclusive file write lock on the system configuration file (that is, configuration.ini) until it has either finished writing to the system description file (that is, pxisys.ini) or aborted its intended write to the system description file (that is, pxisys.ini).